sparkfun/SparkFun_IoT_Brushless_Motor_Driver/docs/example-BLDC.md

 	```

 ### Running the Motor

-Be default, the motor should spin automatically.
+By default, the motor should spin automatically.
 However, if users wish to control the speed of the motor, they can uncomment lines **21-22** and **56-57** of code and reprogram the board.

 ??? code "Code Changes Highlighted"
 	Uncomment the following lines of code (**21-22** and **56-57**):